 Who requests an Independent Medical Review?

 The injured employee or an appointed representative such as an attorney, parent, guardian, conservator, relative, friend, or physician can request an Independent Medical Review.
-You are able to request an Independent Medical Review for a workers’ compensation claim if your claim for a medically required and routinely covered procedure was postponed or refused.
-If your claim for emergency treatment was denied, then you can request an Independent Medical Review.
+You could ask for an Independent Medical Review for a workers’ compensation claim if your claim for a medically required and routinely covered procedure was postponed or refused.
+If your emergency treatment claim was denied, you could request an Independent Medical Review.
 Lastly, if you were rejected investigational or experimental treatments, you can request an Independent Medical Review.

-An Independent Medical Review is not available for workers’ compensation claims if you submitted your Independent Medical Review application late or if the claim’s liability is still up for debate.
-In addition, if the insurance policy does not cover the care, then the claim is not eligible for an Independent Medical Evaluation.
+An Independent Medical Review is only available for workers’ compensation claims if you submitted your Independent Medical Review application on time or if the claimant’s liability is still up for debate.
+In addition, if the insurance policy does not cover the care, the claim is not eligible for an Independent Medical Evaluation.

 What can Stockton Workers’ Compensation Attorneys, P.C. do?

-If you are refused care after engaging in an Independent Medical Review, you still have options.
-Our lawyers will help you understand what happens during an Independent Medical Review, who can request one, how to request one, and whether or not your application is qualified for one.
-Contact a workers compensation attorney at Stockton Workers’ Compensation Attorneys, P.C., if you have questions about how an Independent Medical Review will impact your workers’ compensation case.
+You still have options if you are refused care after engaging in an Independent Medical Review.
+Our lawyers will help you understand what happens during an Independent Medical Review, who can request one, how to order one, and whether your application qualifies for one.
+Don’t hesitate to contact a workers’ compensation attorney at Stockton Workers’ Compensation Attorneys, P.C., if you have questions about how an Independent Medical Review will impact your workers’ compensation case.